 - Candidates obtaining higher marks in Chemistry.

-- Candidates with less number of the attempted wrong answer in all the subjects.
+- Candidates with less number of the attempted wrong answers in all the subjects.

 - Candidates older in age to be preferred.

-Students have to register themselves for the seats under State Quota.
-Candidates who are eligible for State Quota seats are requested to contact the appropriate State Admission Authority & Directorate of Medical Education for the same.
-Stay tuned with BYJU’S to get the latest notification on NEET Exam 2018 along with NEET syllabus, NEET exam pattern, etc.
+Stay tuned with BYJU’S to get the latest notification on NEET Exam along with NEET syllabus, NEET exam pattern, etc.